 Snooping in foreign markets and supermarkets is great fun – whether foreign means the next town over or the other side of the world.

-And when my wallet and belly are tiring of giant restaurant portions, it’s easy to pick up some fresh salads, bread and cheese to assemble an affordable makeshift dinner and minimize the weight gain while on holiday.
-Which brings me to…
+And when your wallet and belly are tiring of giant restaurant portions, it’s easy to pick up some fresh salads, bread and cheese to assemble an affordable makeshift dinner and minimize the weight gain while on holiday.
+Which brings us to…

-It's so easy to let the holiday drag on when I get home.
-The key is to resume normal service as soon as possible, but I try to ease in gently.
+It's so easy to let the holiday drag on when you get home.
+The key is to resume normal service as soon as possible, but try to ease in gently.

-I'll be tired, possibly jet-lagged and moping around with back to work blues so the last thing I want to think about is what's for dinner.
+You'll be tired, possibly jet-lagged, and moping around with back to work blues so the last thing you want to think about is what's for dinner.

-I make sure there's a few meals in the freezer and place an online grocery order before so it appears on the doorstep like magic the day after I get back.
+Make sure there's a few meals in the freezer and place an online grocery order before you return so it appears on the doorstep like magic the day after you get back.